3 Investment Trends for 2022 By Investing.com

 – Average 12-month target for analysts: $ 32.33

-You may also be interested: 15 electric mobility stocks that could surpass Tesla (NASDAQ 🙂 and Nio in 2022
+You may also be interested in: 15 Electric Mobility Stocks That Could Outperform Tesla (NASDAQ 🙂 and Nio (NYSE 🙂 in 2022

 Also read our 2022 Market Outlook from Investing.com